bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 ## Unresolved questions

 1. Can we relax the `FromStr` trait bound and simply construct our structs from CLI-style strings from the reflected type information?
+2. How can we access `DevCommand` from type_registry by name?
+3. How can we get `ModalDevTool` resource from `TypeId`?

 ## Future possibilities